Calculate Maintenance Under Idaho Code § 32-705

 Key Factors:

-The Idaho Supreme Court affirmed that vague "review" terms in a spousal support agreement are unenforceable.
+The Idaho Supreme Court ruled that vague "review" terms in a spousal support agreement are unenforceable.
 The court upheld a breach of contract judgment against a payor who unilaterally reduced and stopped payments, emphasizing that clear and definite terms are required for spousal support provisions in marital settlement agreements.
-The court also confirmed that valid severability clauses can preserve the core support obligation even if ancillary terms are struck down.
+Valid severability clauses can preserve the core support obligation even if ancillary terms are struck down.

-The Idaho Supreme Court affirmed a trial court's decision to award rehabilitative maintenance to a spouse after a 15-year marriage, citing the recipient's need for education to become self-supporting.
-The court emphasized that maintenance should be temporary and designed to help the recipient achieve self-sufficiency.
+The Idaho Supreme Court affirmed rehabilitative maintenance after a 15-year marriage, emphasizing maintenance should be temporary and designed to help the recipient achieve self-sufficiency.

-The Idaho Supreme Court affirmed a modification of maintenance based on the payor's retirement.
-The court found that the payor's retirement at age 67 constituted a substantial and continuing change in circumstances justifying modification.
+The court affirmed modification of maintenance based on payor's retirement at age 67, constituting a substantial and continuing change in circumstances.

 Idaho Code § 32-705